Explore. Adventure. experience

 Cost of the trip: 20 euro per person (minimum of 3 people)

-Imsouane is home to the longest right hand wave in Morocco and our favourite surf day trip!
-This traditional fishing village is approximately a 90 minute drive from our surf camp, along the coastal road to the north.
+Imsouane is home to the longest right hand wave in Morocco and our favourite day trip!
+This traditional fishing village is approximately a 90 minute drive from our surf camp, heading along the coastal road to the north.
 On entering the village you will be greeted by the mix of it's traditional fishing village roots and budding surf culture.
-This surf spot is home to two breaks, The Bay which has the longest wave in Morocco and The Cathedral - both are suitable for all level of surfers and work on opposite tides which means you can spend the morning surfing one spot, eat lunch, and then hop over to the over spot.
+This surf spot is home to two breaks, The Bay which has the longest wave in Morocco and The Cathedral - both are suitable for all level of surfers and work on opposite tides which means you can spend the morning surfing one spot, eat lunch, and then hop over to the over spot for your afternoon session.

 What to bring: water, camera, suncream, sun hat, wetsuit, towel and some money.